guardian/dotcom-rendering/packages/pasteup/README.md

 **Under construction 🚧**

-This file documents the current version of Pasteup, and the dotcom-rendering use of it, but note that this package is still under heavy construction.
+This file documents the current version of Pasteup.
+This package is still under heavy construction, please do not install this in applications intended for use in production.
+The API may change significantly before it is out of alpha.

 ## Motivation